Loading...

 It is very important to diagnose the condition properly before starting treatment.
 To diagnose kidney health conditions, doctors recommend the following common tests:

-• Blood samples: Blood tests aid in diagnosing the condition and measure substances filtered by the kidneys.
-Blood tests include blood urea nitrogen (BUN) and serum creatinine.
+Blood tests diagnose the condition and measure substances filtered by the kidneys.
+These tests include blood urea nitrogen (BUN) and serum creatinine.
 Increases in BUN and creatinine levels indicate acute kidney failure.

-• Urinalysis: In urinalysis, a urine sample is taken to detect various substances, including protein (proteinuria) and sugar (glucosuria).
-The presence of an excess amount of protein in urine indicates kidney disease or damage.
+A urine sample is taken to detect various substances.
+For example, the presence of protein (proteinuria) and sugar (glucosuria).
+An excess amount of protein in urine indicates kidney disease or damage.
 Conditions like diabetes or hypertension can lead to proteinuria before kidney failure occurs.
 Excess sugar in the urine indicates uncontrolled diabetes that can lead to kidney damage over time.

-• A urinary sediment examination (solid particles found in the urine after centrifugation) looks for red and white blood cells, high levels of bacteria, and high numbers of cellular casts.
-Red blood cells in urine indicate bleeding within the urinary tract, while white blood cells and bacteria refer to infection (urinary tract infection).
-The presence of a cast in urine indicates kidney damage.
-Cellular casts are microscopic cylindrical structures found in urine, often indicative of kidney disease (such as red or white blood cell casts).
+It examines the red and white blood cells, high levels of bacteria, and high numbers of cellular casts.
+Solid particles were found in the urine after centrifugation.
+Blood cells in urine indicate bleeding within the urinary tract.
+White blood cells and bacteria refer to an infection (urinary tract infection).
+The presence of casts in urine indicates kidney damage.
+Cellular casts are microscopic, cylindrical structures found in urine, often indicative of kidney disease (such as red or white blood cell casts).

-• Imaging: Imaging tests also help diagnose kidney-related problems.
-Ultrasounds, MRIs, and CT scans provide images of the kidneys and urinary tract, helping to identify the main issue of kidney failure.
+Imaging tests also help diagnose kidney-related problems.
+Ultrasounds, MRIS, and CT scans provide images of the kidneys and urinary tract, helping to identify the main issues.

-• Kidney Biopsy: A kidney biopsy involves removing a small piece of kidney tissue to examine under a microscope.
+Kidney biopsy involves removing a small piece of kidney tissue to examine under a microscope.
 It helps doctors investigate the cause of kidney damage and failure.

 Treatment and Management of Kidney Failure